ec-europa/europa-component-library/docs/Migrating-v4.md

 ## Style modifications

 - The main ecl css is not including the ecl utilities anymore.
-Those are available in a separate css file named `ecl-{ec/eu}-utilities.css`.
+Those are available in a separate css file named `ecl-{ec/eu}-utilities.css` in the `styles/optional` folder.

 ### Colors